Python3pkg/ASU-Web-Standards-Bootstrap/CONTRIBUTING.md

 - Use CDNs and HTTPS for third-party JS when possible.
 We don't use protocol-relative URLs in this case because they break when viewing the page locally via `file://`.
 - Use [WAI-ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) attributes in documentation examples to promote accessibility.

+### SaSS

+- Pull out variables as much as possible.
+- Variables that theme the site but to not add functionality should go into the bootstrap-asu-theme-base.scss's _variable.scss file.
+- Variables that have to do with positioning, padding, etc. should go in bootstrap-asu.scss's _variable.scss file.
+- Use only SCSS files, not SASS files.
+- Nesting should only be used to nest functionality that logically goes together, not just for the sake of nesting.

 ### CSS

 [Adhere to the Code Guide.](http://codeguide.co/#css)